nishammahsin/private-blockchain/README.md

 # Private Blockchain Application

-this project allows demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
+this project is to  demonstrate the Concepts like:
-Concepts like:
     - Block
     - Blockchain
     - Wallet